 As always, leave your feedback in the comments section below.
 Also, feel free to share your experiences with keeping yourself on track and overcoming obstacles in the comments section below as well.
 If you want to stay up-to-date with my blog, then sign up for my newsletter below.
-Alternatively, get push notifications of new articles by clicking the red bell icon in the bottom right corner.
+Alternatively, get push notifications for new articles by clicking the red bell icon in the bottom right corner.

-Lastly, if you’d like to support my blog then you can make a donation of any size below also.
+Lastly, if you’d like to support my blog, then you can make a donation of any size below as well.
 Until next time,

 Unwanted Life readers.

 27 thoughts on “Why Do I Fail To Keep Myself On Track?”

 I can relate to this totally.
 Have you managed to find ways of being more proactive in your work yet?

 Unfortunately not, some days I’m motivated others I’m not at all and waste the day.
 How about you?